johntrogan/defender-docs/CloudAppSecurityDocs/log-collector-advanced-management.md

     | **FTP** |- **pure-ftpd.pem**: Includes the key and certificate data |
     | **Syslog** |- **ca.pem**: The certificate authority's certificate that was used to sign the client’s certificate. <br>- **server-key.pem** and **server-cert.pem**: The log collector's certificate and key <br><br>Syslog messages are sent over TLS to the log collector, which requires mutual TLS authentication, including authenticating both the client and server certificates. |

-    Filenames are mandatory.
-If any of the files are missing, the update fails.
+Files are mandatory.
+If any of the files for the receiver type are 	missing, the update fails.

 1. In a terminal window, run: